About LED-UV Curing: What It Is, How It Works

 AMS Spectral UV - A Baldwin Technology Company maintains manufacturing facilities in River Falls, Wisconsin in the United States and in Slough, England in the United Kingdom.
 Both locations produce LED-UV and conventional UV curing equipment that is built to the most rigorous engineering standards, designed to withstand nonstop use in printing and other industrial environments.

-It takes teams of skilled craftsmen and craftswomen to produce our systems, each of which is built to the exact requirements of the customer.
-Both of our facilities feature in-house engineering teams who oversee all of our projects, ensuring that you get the right piece of equipment for your setup.
+It takes teams of skilled craftsmen to produce our systems, each of which is built to the exact requirements of the customer.
+Both of our manufacturing facilities feature in-house engineering teams who oversee all of our projects, ensuring that you get the right piece of equipment for your setup.